aws-samples/aws-nitro-enclaves-workshop/workshop/content/my-first-enclave/nitro-enclaves-cli/_index.en.md

     </pre>

     {{% notice info %}}
-The default values are `512MB` and `2 CPUs`.
-You can update these values and should be less than RAM and CPU available on EC2 instance.
-The changes require restarting `nitro-enclaves-allocator` service.
+The default values are `512MB` and `2 vCPUs`.
+You can update these values and should be less than free memory and number of cores available on EC2 instance.
     {{% /notice %}}

 1. Check available RAM and vCPU on EC2 instance. `CPU` and `RAM` reserved for the enclave should be less than the free available `RAM` and `CPU` on the parent EC2 instance.
     ```sh
-    $ free -m
+    $ free -h
     $ getconf _NPROCESSORS_ONLN
     ```

+    {{% notice info %}}
+The changes require restarting `nitro-enclaves-allocator` service.
+You should allocate CPU in full cores i.e. 2x vCPU for x86 hyper-threaded instances.
+    {{% /notice %}}

 ### Build Nitro Enclave Image File